ianstormtaylor/slate/docs/concepts/04-commands.md

 # Commands

-While editing richtext content, your users will be doing things like inserting text, deleteing text, splitting paragraphs, adding formatting, etc. These edits are expressed using two concepts: commands and operations.
+While editing richtext content, your users will be doing things like inserting text, deleting text, splitting paragraphs, adding formatting, etc. These edits are expressed using two concepts: commands and operations.

 Commands are the high-level actions that represent a specific intent of the user.
 They are represented as helper functions on the `Editor` interface.
 A handful of helpers are included in core for common richtext behaviors, but you are encouraged to write your own that model your specific domain.